Lemon Sorbet in Lemon Shells Refreshing Summer Treat

 How do I prevent ice crystals in my sorbet?

 To prevent ice crystals, use a simple syrup.
 This is made by dissolving sugar in water.
 A higher sugar content helps keep the sorbet smooth.
 Mix the syrup well with the lemon juice.
 Churn the mixture well if using an ice cream maker.
 If not, stir it every half hour while it freezes.
 This breaks up any ice crystals that form.
 These tips ensure you enjoy a creamy texture in your lemon sorbet.
-For the full recipe, check out the section above.

 Lemon sorbet is a simple and fun treat.
 We covered the main ingredients, including shells and garnishes.
 I shared steps for making the sorbet, from preparing lemon shells to churning.
 You learned tips for the best texture, tools, and serving ideas.
 We also explored flavor variations, storage methods, and answers to common questions.
 Enjoy making your sorbet and sharing it with friends.
 It’s a delicious way to cool off!